jeesung-ahn/jeesung-ahn.github.io/index.md

  + Visualized event outcomes using *ggplot2*, *wordcloud*, and *R Markdown* and presented actionable insights and recommendations to the program organizers to improve the program

 **Data Scientist** at [Penn Data Science Group](https://penndsg.com/){:target="_blank"} (Feb 2022 – May 2022):
- + Organized and processed publicly available air quality data and related health outcomes
+ + Extracted and processed publicly available air quality data and related health outcomes
- + Created interactive maps that visualize the information, thereby enabling the client to communicate their message effectively to climate policymakers
+ + Created interactive heatmaps, enabling clients to communicate their message effectively to climate policymakers

 **UX Research Consultant** at Team QuantumLabs (April 2015 – Mar 2019):
  + Provided consulting services to a start-up company on the efficacy of their novel neurostimulation technology in enhancing cognitive functions, such as attention capacity
  + Designed and conducted A/B tests and usability studies of their product, which led to the successful acquisition of $100K in funding
  + Led a team that presented findings to cross-functional stakeholders, including venture capital funders, designers, engineers, and clinicians, to inform and advocate the direction of product development

+---
+<h1 class="h1" style="color: rgb(0,0,0)" id="research"> For Fun </h1>

+My kaggle projects on predicting music and movie popularity..
+Coming soon!

 ------------------------------------------------------------------------